pirsch-analytics/docs/docs/api-sdks/api-guide.md

 There are two sample requests in this section:

-* Send a page view
+* Sending a page view
-* Read statistics
+* Reading statistics

 See the [API reference](/api-sdks/api) for a list of available endpoints.